The Great Hebrew Name-Game.

 GOD (1), LORD (49).”

-Now, dear reader please notice that right down at the end this word ‘LORD’, and notice too it is all capital letters.
+Now, dear reader please notice right down at the end of this last Strong translation the word ‘LORD’, and notice too it is all capital letters.
 Little old Wiki has this to say on the term:

 “Lord is an appellation for a person or deity who has authority, control, or power over others, acting as a master, a chief, or a ruler.[1][2]
 The appellation can also denote certain persons who hold a title of the peerage in the United Kingdom, or are entitled to courtesy titles.
 The collective “Lords” can refer to a group or body of peers.”